-Fear of being audited leads many people to become paperwork pack rats.
+Fear of being audited leads many people to stash an unnecessary amount of paperwork.
 Tax season is a good time to face those fears and free yourself of paranoia—along with that bulging filing cabinet.

 The IRS accepts electronic records, so there's typically no reason to hang on to a statement or other piece of paper just because it was issued by your bank or other financial institution.
-Scans of the originals are acceptable, and consider going paperless by getting your statements electronically.
+Scan the originals to a digital format or consider going paperless by getting your statements electronically.

 Make sure you back up your data and consider keeping a copy off site, either in physical form (such as on a CD or USB drive) or encrypted in the cloud.